Joachim Gutkeled: Struggle for power

 Joachim participated in private initiative Hungarian incursions into Austria and Moravia in February 1273, along with Denis Péc, Matthew Csák, Ivan Kőszegi, and his distant relative Amadeus Gutkeled.
 They marched into Fürstenfeld and besieged it, plundering and destroying the surrounding lands.
 In retaliation for the raids, Ottokar's troops invaded the borderlands of Hungary in April 1273.
 The Bohemian army captured Győr and Szombathely, plundering the western counties.
 Taking advantage of the situation, Queen Elizabeth attempted to recover her former influence and expelled Joachim Gutkeled and Nicholas Geregye from the government.
 Joachim was replaced as Master of the treasury by the queen's partisan Stephen Rátót around May 1373.
 However, the barons of the realm have temporarily made peace and installed a "national unity government" around June to successfully suppress the enemy.
 The queen's efforts failed and Joachim Gutkeled was re-installed as Master of the treasury.
 Beside his restored position of ispán of Pilis County, he also became head of Pozsony County.
 Joachim Gutkeled led a united army of powerful barons against Ottokar, which besieged Győr.
-He recaptured the two aforementioned forts two months later, while Denis Péc fought with a Bohemian rearguard near Győr in August.
+He recaptured the two aforementioned forts – Győr and Szombathely – two months later, while Denis Péc fought with a Bohemian rearguard near Győr in August.
 Henry Kőszegi defeated the Bohemian army at Laa in August.
 In a second wave, Ottokar's army recaptured Győr and seized many fortresses, including Sopron in the autumn.
 The cooperation of baronial parties lasted only a few months.
 Joachim participated in the successful attack at Nagyszombat (today Trnava, Slovakia), where the town was recovered.
 Alongside Denis Péc and Egidius Monoszló, who returned to Hungary from exile, Joachim Gutkeled defeated a Moravian army at the walls of Detrekő Castle (today ruins near Plavecké Podhradie, Slovakia) in October, which fort was unsuccessfully besieged by Ottokar's troops.
 Nevertheless, large-scale territories and counties remained under the suzerainty of Ottokar and the war had been brought to an end without truce of peace treaty.
 Around October 1273, the Kőszegi–Gutkeled–Geregye baronial group took control over the country, ousting the Csák kindred.
 Abolishing the balance of power between the two rivaling groups, Henry Kőszegi and Joachim Gutkeled expelled several members of the royal council and established a homogeneous "party government" in late 1273, as Szűcs called in his monograph.
 For instance, the brothers of Joachim also elevated into high positions.